DAY 5: PBR-Pause. Breathe. Repeat

-On page 6 of your workbook, mark times in your day when you would feel comfortable taking a long deep breathe.
+On Day 5 in your workbook, mark times in your day when you would feel comfortable taking a long deep breath.
 Circle all that apply and try them throughout your day.

 FACT: When you speak your vocal cords activate the vagus nerve

-TAKEAWAY: Talking about your problems with another person, doesn’t always directly solve the issue, but it does calm you down by activating your “rest and digest” system.”
-And if your calm your brain has more energy to figure out a solution more quickly.
+TAKEAWAY: Talking about your problems with another person, doesn’t always directly solve the issue, but it does calm you down by activating your “rest and digest” system.
+Then with a calm mind your problem solving abilities improve.

-If you have probably been told since you were a wee little lad that breathing helps calm you down.
-However, remembering to do it when your all worked up, doesn’t always go that well.
+You have probably been told since you were a wee little person that breathing helps calm you down.
+However, remembering to do it when you are all worked up, doesn’t always go that well.
 Or maybe you tried it once in the heat of the moment and it didn’t do the trick.
 Well, to be honest, nothing usually works fully the first time you try it.
-The brain, especially when its in full freak out mode, doesn’t care about small stimuli and will quickly disregard it.
-The brain does care about stimuli that seems to stick around and will start to pay attention to that snarky breathe if you keep it up for more than two seconds.
-So to truly have your breathe help you out in a jam, you have to practice and keep practicing.
-So when the moment of struggle occurs your brain just goes into automatic pilot and does what it always does when shit gets rough, starts “breathing.”
+The brain, especially when it is in full freak out mode, doesn’t care about small stimuli and will quickly disregard it.
+The brain does care about stimuli that seems to stick around and will eventually start to pay attention to that snarky breath if you keep it up long enough.
+So to truly have your breath help you get out in a jam, you have to practice and keep practicing.
+So when the moment of struggle occurs your brain just goes into automatic pilot and does what it always does when things gets tough, starts “breathing.”

-TAKEAWAY: They seldom teach this, but the out breathe should be held longer than the in breath is your intention is to try and calm down.
+TAKEAWAY: They seldom teach this, but the out breathe should be held longer than the in breath if your intention is to try and calm down.

-Day 1 Meditation: For three minutes on a timer, follow the shape (to the right) as it gets larger and smaller with your breathe.
-As it gets larger breath in, as it gets smaller breathe out and notice how it makes you feel to control your breathe.
+Day 5 Meditation: Set a timer for three minutes, then follow the shape (to the right) as it gets larger and smaller with your breathe.
+As it gets larger breath in, as it gets smaller breathe out.

-We tend on average to breathe about 20,000 times per day but many of those are not conscious (intentional) breathes.
-The more we “choose” to breathe the more relaxed our brains becomes.
+We tend on average to breath about 20,000 times per day but many of those are not conscious (intentional) breathes.
+The more we “choose” to breath the more relaxed our brains becomes.
 It is often said that if you “steady the breath. you steady the mind.”
 However, since we are so busy in our hectic lives we forget to those deep breathes that help us to make better decisions.
-So the best gift you can give your body is to put little reminders up around your house or work place that remind you to take a moment and “just breathe.”
+So the best gift you can give your body is to put little reminders up around your house or work place that remind you to take a moment and “just breath.”

-TAKEAWAY: Most of us take shallow chest breathes, but that is the way less effective then a good belly breath.
-Chest breaths have to pick up our rib cage and therefore makes for crappy use of your diaphragm.
-So next time you take a deep breath,get down to the base of your lungs towards your belly because that is where all the important stuff happens.
+TAKEAWAY: Most of us take shallow chest breathes, but that is the way less effective then taking a good belly breath.
+Chest breaths have to pick up our rib cage and therefore make for crappy use of your diaphragm.
+So next time you take a deep breath, get down to the base of your lungs towards your belly because that is where all the important stuff happens.

-Day 1 Motion Task: Put a sticky note or tape a piece a paper to one spot or many spots you go past every morning with the word “breathe” on it.
+Day 5 Movement Task: Put a sticky note or tape a piece a paper to one spot you go past every morning with the word “breathe” on it.
 It could be in on your bathroom mirror, close to the handle of your fridge, or next to your bed.
-Now everytime you see that word it will be hard to not do as it commands.
+Now every time you see that word it will be hard to not do as it commands.

-Check out this Ted Talk about the power of the breathe and its ability to transform your life.
-The breathe is often forgotten about in our quest to calm down, but it is surely the bodies most powerful tool to keeping it cool.
+Check out this Ted Talk about the power of the breath and its ability to transform your life.
+The breath is often forgotten about in our quest to calm down, but it is surely the bodies most powerful tool to keeping it cool.